2. Working with Chemicals

 Cytostatics and carcinogens

-Hazard label: CLP H-statements H340, H350 and H350i.
+Hazard label: CLP H-statements H340, H350, H350i, and all H360 phrases.

 Protective measures